 Studies show that there are benefits to listening to music.
 One study by a Parisian university shows that babies remember the music they heard in the womb, whether it’s from a played melody or from their mothers’ singing.

 The study showed that the babies’ heartbeats actually slowed down when they heard the song, meaning that they feel soothed by the familiar melodies.

-The theory behind playing classical music to your baby comes from a controversial 1993 study that found that playing baroque music like that of Mozart, Bach and Vivaldi improved the focus of students learning math.
+The theory behind playing classical music to your baby comes from a controversial 1993 study that found that playing baroque music like that of Mozart, Bach, and Vivaldi improved the focus of students learning math.

-However, this theory was subsequently debunked by multiple researchers who found that there was actually no effect on the IQ.
+However, this theory was subsequently debunked by multiple researchers who found that there was actually no effect on IQ.
 So, no, there’s no proof that music, classical or otherwise, makes your baby smarter.

-So it’s wonderful to interact with your baby by not only playing music to him, but also by singing to him and talking to him.
+So it’s wonderful to interact with your baby by not only playing music to him but also by singing to him and talking to him.
 Just don’t expect him to arrive knowing his ABCs.

 What kind of music should I play then?

 You should play the music you enjoy.
 Think about it — the music you like puts you in a good mood, and if you feel relaxed and happy, your baby will too.
 Consider playing a variety of music to your baby.

-There’s no need to put headphones on your belly like you’ve seen on TV.
+There’s no need to put headphones on your belly as you’ve seen on TV.
 Your baby can hear just fine through your belly.
 Loud music can actually have an adverse effect on your baby.

 Remember also that your unborn baby spends most of his time sleeping in the womb.
 So there’s no need to play music round the clock.
 20 minutes a day is more than enough stimulation for him.